 In an effort to hear the voices of our Indigenous brothers and sisters as shared through the Truth and Reconciliation Commission Call to Action 60, the Seventh-day Adventist Church in Canada is seeking through this website to promote education and awareness within the Seventh-day Adventist Church, for the purpose of understanding our place in the truth and reconciliation efforts in Canada.

-These efforts will include collaboration with Indigenous spiritual leaders, Survivors, and other Indigenous peoples to educate staff in our denominational organizations and entities, our Canadian membership, and especially those church members who work and live in Indigenous communities.
+These efforts will include collaboration with Indigenous nations, spiritual leaders, Survivors, and other Indigenous Peoples to educate staff in our denominational organizations and entities, our Canadian membership, and especially those church members who work and live in Indigenous communities.
 The focus will be on the "need to respect Indigenous spirituality in its own right, the history and legacy of residential schools and the roles of the church parties in that system, the history and legacy of religious conflict in Aboriginal families and communities, and the responsibility that churches have to mitigate such conflicts and prevent spiritual violence."
 (TRC Call to Action 60)

 The Seventh-day Adventist Church in Canada resolves to follow the Creator's teachings of living with humility, courage, respect, truth, honesty, love, and wisdom